What You Need to Know About Neurodiagnostic Technologist

 - Registered Polysomnographic Technologist

-In the United States, there were 127,800 jobs for Neurodiagnostic Technologist in 2016.
+In 2016, there was an estimated number of 127,800 jobs in the United States for Neurodiagnostic Technologist.
 New jobs are being produced at a rate of 19.6% which is above the national average.
 The Bureau of Labor Statistics predicts 25,100 new jobs for Neurodiagnostic Technologist by 2026.
-The BLS estimates 11,000 yearly job openings in this field.
+There will be an estimated 11,000 positions for Neurodiagnostic Technologist per year.

 The states with the most job growth for Neurodiagnostic Technologist are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Illinois, Rhode Island, or Kansas.
 These states have the worst job growth for this type of profession.